casper-network/docs/source/docs/casper/dapp-dev-guide/sdkspec/types_chain.md

     [`cost`](#u512)

-    `error_message` The error message associated with executing the deploy.
+    `error_message` The error message associated with executing the Deploy.

 * `Success` The result of a successful execution.